moscarelloscott/moscarelloscott/stack.md

 input     | E?       |
 Demotion  | E4       |

-	  Was it too easy? try to add Joe's name to the output and maybe make a string stack to output Joe's name + rank + title here is a clue for the rank title E5 = Sgt
+	  Was it too easy? try to add Joe's name to the output and maybe make a string stack to output Joe's title + name + rank IE: Pvt Joe E1 here is a clue for the rank title E5 = Sgt